 On top of that, their machines look like coffee shop machines so you really do get to play the barista !
 So this brand made it into all our categories of best coffee machines – manual, best semi-automatic bean to cup machine, and best Nespresso machine.

-Sage / Breville Product Support
+The best Sage / Breville Coffee machine

 Krups is another familiar name like Moulinex or All-Clad for small domestic appliances, as they all belong to the French group SEB.
 We include Krups here for its Nespresso pod machine.